For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 11 ways to get fit for free

 Hitting the gym requires more cash and commitment than we care for, but treadmills aren't the only way to stay in shape.
-Here are our top tips on how to get fit without a gym.
+Here are our top tips on how to get fit without a pricey gym.

 trainers water bottle and towel